 Changing the screens is the only routine maintenance you’ll need to do, and it takes about 30 seconds.
 DO NOT ISO SOAK THE WOOD.
 If you have some really nasty places, I recommend putting a minimal amount of ISO on a brush/pipe cleaner but make sure to let the unit fully dry before you use it again.

 All of the Sticky Brick butane vaporizers come with a lifetime warranty on the body with 15 days on the glass.

-If you don’t really want to venture down the butane path but still want a unit that is great around the house I recommend the Mighty.
-It is more expensive, but along with the Sticky Bricks, it’s the main at home portable unit I use.
-For more information check out my Mighty Review.
+If you don’t really want to venture down the butane path but still want a great unit around the house, I recommend the Mighty.
+It is more expensive, but it’s the main at-home portable unit I use, along with the Sticky Bricks.
+For more information, check out my Mighty+ Vaporizer Review.

-If you have glass at home and you plan on using your Sticky Brick with glass, I would just go straight for the HydroBrick-Maxx ($199).
+If you have glass at home and plan to use your Sticky Brick with glass, I would go straight for the HydroBrick-Maxx ($199).

-If you are new to butane vaporizers and trying to get your feet wet, I recommend the Original Sticky Brick (Sticky Brick OG – $179).
-It’s the easiest and most forgiving of the three to use and you can still pick up the Hydro Add-on ($59.95) if you wanted to use glass attachments.
+If you are new to butane vaporizers and trying to get your feet wet, I recommend the Original Sticky Brick (Sticky Brick OG – $175).
+It’s the easiest and most forgiving of the three to use, and you can still pick up the Hydro Add-on ($59.95) if you wanted to use glass attachments.

 If you wanted the most portable butane option of the three sticky brick vaporizers, I would check out the Sticky Brick Junior ($149).
 It’s a little bit harder to use at first, but once you master the technique, you will be extremely happy with the results.